kingdane1/Project-1-ELK-JumpBox/README_D.A.md

 - Update the __host line in the configuration__ file to include __Elk IP____
 - Run the playbook, and navigate to __pplaybook__ __Kibana page the the filebeat page to see the data__ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_Answer the following questions to fill in the blanks:_
 - __filebeat.yml__ is the playbook?
 Where do you copy it? it is located in  __/etc/filebeat/filebeat.yml__
 - _Which file do you update to make Ansible run the playbook on a specific machine?
 The configuration file
 - How do I specify which machine to install the ELK server on versus which to install Filebeat on?